Plan B Expat

 The Bottom Line

-• If you'll be exploring jungles, traveling throughout South America, or connecting through risk countries regularly, get the vaccine once and forget about it.
-Otherwise, it's optional.
+• If you will be exploring jungles or traveling throughout South America for any extended period, get the vaccine once and forget about it.
+Otherwise, it is optional for these two countries.

 Follow us: